Honeshwar/react-basic-contact-app/README.md

 # React-basic-contact-app

-basic contact appfollowing CRUD operation with an API
+basic contact app following CRUD operation with an API

+## Folder Structure

+- components
+- styles
+- context
+- customHooks

+## How i started

+- First of all i use command `npx create-react-app <my-project>`
+- Then i create this folder strucure show above
+- Then i create a `AddContact component` and `ContactList component` and add this two component in `App component`
+- then i create create `Contact component` and add to `ContactList component`

+- Then i create context

+- Then i create custom hook

 ## Features